xStarbound/xStarbound/doc/lua/statuseffect.md

 #### `void` effect.expire()

 Immediately expire the effect, setting the duration to 0.
+The effect after this tick's `update` completes, causing `uninit` to be invoked.

 ---

 #### `EntityId` effect.sourceEntity()

-Returns the source entity id of the status effect, if any.
+Returns the source entity ID for the status effect, if any.

 ---